 - 3 plum tomatoes

-- 1/2 cup white or yellow onion, finely chopped
+- 1/2 cup finely chopped white or yellow onion

-- 2 teaspoons of Bengali five spice mix (panch phoron) or 1/2 tsp black (or white) sesame seeds, 1/2 tsp cumin seeds, 1/2 tsp fennel seeds, 1/2 tsp mustard seeds, and (if available) 1/2 tsp fenugreek seeds
+- 2 teaspoons Bengali five spice mix (panch phoron) OR 1/2 teaspoon black (or white) sesame seeds, 1/2 teaspoon cumin seeds, 1/2 teaspoon fennel seeds, 1/2 teaspoon mustard seeds, and (if available) 1/2 teaspoon fenugreek seeds

 - 1 bay leaf